China national football team: Japan

-Traditionally, China's greatest rival has been Japan.
-This rivalry was exemplified after their 3–1 defeat in the 2004 AFC Asian Cup Final on home soil.
-The subsequent rioting by Chinese fans at the Workers' Stadium was said to be provoked by controversial officiating during the tournament and the heightened anti-Japanese sentiment at the time.
+China's greatest arch-rival is Japan, this rivalry is fueled by longstanding tensions between the two countries, strained by geopolitical competition and Japan's 20th century invasion of China.
+In the 21st century the results on the pitch have been overwhelmingly one-sided in Japan's favor.
+The rivalry was exemplified after their 3–1 defeat in the 2004 AFC Asian Cup Final on home soil.
+The defeat led to a riot by Chinese fans at the Workers' Stadium, provoked by controversial officiating during the tournament and heightened anti-Japanese sentiment at the time.
+China has not beaten Japan since March 1998.

 South Korea

-Another rivalry is with neighbour South Korea who China played 27 matches against between 1978 and 2010, without winning a single match.
+Another rival is neighbour South Korea.
+China has played 27 matches against South Korea between 1978 and 2010 without winning a single match.
 The media coined the term "Koreaphobia" to describe this phenomenon, but China finally registered its first win against South Korea on 10 February 2010, winning 3–0 during the 2010 East Asian Football Championship and eventually going on to win the tournament.
 Traced further, China met South Korea (then known as Korea) for the first time in 1949 in a friendly in British Hong Kong, where China clinched the first and only win over Korea in 61 years.
 There is also another political dimension behind the fuelling of this rivalry, mostly because of the long history of wars between the two states.
+In over 39 official matches since they first played in 1978, China has only won twice.

 Hong Kong

 A rivalry with Hong Kong has been created due to political tensions as well as issues during 2018 World Cup qualification.
-With Hong Kong fans booing the Chinese national anthem, which Hong Kong share with China, 2018 World Cup qualifier matches were also very tense with both matches resulting in 0–0 draws.
+With Hong Kong fans booing the Chinese national anthem, which Hong Kong shares with China, the 2018 World Cup qualifier matches were very tense with both matches resulting in 0–0 draws.